 A Commitment to Quality

-Alpacas survive in one of the harshest environments in the world thanks to a thick layer of down that insulates them from the heat of the day and protects them from the extreme cold of the night.
-This resistance to extreme temperatures is due to a property of their fibre, thermoregulation, thanks to countless micro air bubbles in their hair.
-Their body temperature is insulated in these micro air bubbles during freezing nights, while allowing the body to breathe easily on hot days.
-These properties are amplified at high altitudes, which is why we work exclusively with breeders based between 4,500 and 5,400 metres above sea level.
+This resistance to extreme temperatures is due to thermoregulation.
+Specifically, countless micro air bubbles in their hair create this property.
+Their body temperature is insulated in these micro air bubbles during freezing nights.
+Meanwhile, the fibre allows the body to breathe easily on hot days.
+These properties are amplified at high altitudes.
+For this reason, we work exclusively with breeders based between 4,500 and 5,400 metres above sea level.

 Rare and Natural